ladjs/superagent/docs/index.md

          }
        });

+## Test documentation

+  The following [test documentation](docs/test.html) was generated with [Mocha's](http://visionmedia.github.com/mocha) "doc" reporter, and directly reflects the test suite.
+This provides an additional source of documentation.

 ## Request basics

  A request can be initiated by invoking the appropriate method on the `request` object, then calling `.end()` to send the request.
 For example a simple GET request: